Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Monodromy of convergent isocrystals

 \begin{defi} Let $i_0:x_0\hookrightarrow X_0$ be the closed immersion of a closed point of $X_0$.
 For every overconvergent $F$-isocrystal $\calE_0^\dagger$ we have an inclusion $G(i_0^*\calE_0^\dagger) \hookrightarrow G(\calE_0^\dagger)$, with $G(i_{0}^*\calE_0^\dagger)$ commutative.
 The image of the maximal torus of $G(i_{0}^*\calE_0^\dagger)$ in $G(\calE_0^\dagger)$ is the \textit{Frobenius torus} of $\calE_{0}^\dagger$ at $x_0$, denoted by $T_{x_0}(\calE_0^\dagger)$. \end{defi}

-Thanks to Deligne's conjecture for lisse sheaves and overconvergent $F$-isocrystals (see for example \cite[§3.6]{Dad}), for a certain class of overconvergent $F$-isocrystals it is possible to construct \textit{$\ell$-adic companions} (cf. [\textit{ibid.}]) where $\ell$ is a prime different from $p$.
-From this construction one can translate some results known for lisse sheaves to overconvergent $F$-isocrystals.
+Thanks to Deligne's conjecture for lisse sheaves and overconvergent $F$-isocrystals, for a certain class of overconvergent $F$-isocrystals is possible to construct \textit{$\ell$-adic companions} where $\ell$ is a prime different from $p$, \cite{Abeesnault}.
+From this construction one can translate results known for lisse sheaves to overconvergent $F$-isocrystals.
 Theorem \ref{frob-tori:t} is an example of such a technique (see also §\ref{Langlands:r}).
 For the existence of companions one needs some mild assumptions on the eigenvalues of the Frobenii at closed points.